Nuclear Emergency In The First Few Hours

 -

-Pay attention to the local radio or television for information and updates.
-You should be ready in case authorities direct you to remain in your shelter or evacuate to a more secure spot away from the area.
+Listen to the radio or television for information and updates.
+Be ready if you are directed to remain in your shelter or evacuate to a more secure spot away from the area.

 -